ethereum-optimism/specs/specs/protocol/rollup-node-p2p.md

 ## Gossip Topics

-There are three topics for distributing blocks to other nodes faster than proxying through L1 would.
+Listed below are the topics for distributing blocks to other nodes faster than proxying through L1 would.
 These are:

 ### `blocksv1`